MediSeeUU/MediSeeUU/scraping/pdf_module/README.md

 they only have to be created once, which will save time in the long run.

 Visualisation of the scraped attributes: [Visualisaties PDF](MediSee_PDF_visualisation.html)

+© Copyright Utrecht University (Department of Information and Computing Sciences)